mau628/dog-walking/README.md

 4. Access to `AppData/Local/dog-walking.db` file is required for the application to run.
 5. Apply the migrations to the database if it is not already set up.
 Check the Migrations section below for instructions.
 6. Press `F5` to run the application.
+7. The application should start and ask for username and password.
+    * For mocking purposes, any username and password can be used to log in.
+    * Users are stored in-memory, so they will not persist after the application is closed.

+### Workflow:
+1. **Add Client**: Click on the "Add Client" button, fill in the client details, then click "Save".
+    * Client window will be be closed to see the changes in the main window.
+    * Reopen the client window to be able to add a dog for the client.
+2. **Add Dog**: Fill in the dog details and select the owner from the dropdown, then click "Save".
+    * Dog window will be closed to see the changes in the main window.
+    * Reopen the client window to be able to add a walk for the dog.
+3. **Add Walk**: Select a dog, fill in the walk details, then click "Save".

 ## Run Unit Tests:
 1. Open the solution in Visual Studio.